Yoshi2003/ProxyAuthRequired/AWS_README.md

 - **Rule:** Prevents DDoS attacks by limiting the number of requests from a single IP within a specified time frame.
 - **Configuration:**
   - Set a threshold for the number of allowed requests per minute.
-  - Configured the rule to block any IP exceeding this threshold.
+  - Configured the rule to block any IP exceeding this threshold (1000).

 #### SQL Injection Protection